polleverywhere/moat/README.md

 * Fail-safe runtime assertions in the controller throw an exception if a Moat does *not* authorize a resource during a request
 * RSpec matchers that make testing easy and fun for engineers, auditable by security auditing firms, and readable by non-technical people
 * Plain' ol' Ruby objects (PORO) for better extensibility and to be more understandable to Ruby developers who have to dig into the guts of Moat
+* No runtime dependencies keeps bundle installs snappy and working well outside of Rails projects

 ## Moat vs. Pundit